Play

 Ash Origin

-The European ash (Fraxinus excelsior) is a deciduous tree belonging to the olive family.
-It is native to Europe, Asia, and North America and is commonly found in forests, riverbanks, and gardens.
+The common ash (Fraxinus excelsior) is a deciduous tree belonging to the olive family (Oleaceae).
+It is native to Europe and parts of Western Asia and is frequently found in forests, on riverbanks, and in gardens.

 The ash tree plays an important symbolic role in the mythology and culture of various peoples.
 The Germanic peoples worshipped it as the tree of the thunder god Thor and used its leaves, flowers and fruits in medicine.
 For the Celts, the ash tree was a spiritual tree that grew in sacred places and whose druids used the wood to make their staffs.
 In many cultures, the ash tree was also seen as a symbol of strength and durability.

-It grows to 20 to 30 meters tall and has a broad, round crown.
-The ash leaves are long and narrow and have a glossy green color that turns golden yellow in autumn.
-Ash wood is often used for furniture and interior design.
-In medicine, ash leaves are traditionally used to treat skin conditions and support circulation.
+It grows to a height of 20 to 30 meters and has a broad, rounded crown.
+The leaves of the ash tree consist of 9–15 oblong leaflets and are glossy green, turning golden yellow in autumn.
+Ash wood is frequently used for furniture making and interior finishing.
+In herbal medicine, ash leaves are traditionally used to treat skin diseases and to promote blood circulation.

 Ash care and location